moazzia/rohingya/README.md

-# update link
+# why are you still here?
-app update link
+😳